Research Professionals

 Pronouns: She/Her/Hers

 Mayella graduated from the University of Minnesota - Twin Cities with a B.S. in Psychology and a Minor in Public Health.
-She is the Community Engagement Coordinator in the lab where she manages websites, social media, and helps with recruitment.
+She is a Research Coordinator in the lab where she manages websites, social media, and helps with recruitment.
+And additionally assisting on NExT, TicTech, and other studies.
 Mayella is especially interested in helping to bridge communication gaps between research and the public.
 To do so, she hopes to pursue a health communication career in the public health field.
 Her hobbies include baking, painting, playing team sports, and spending time with friends and family.

 IaOom Khang